-Detailed description: On October 10, 2018 the Florida Panhandle was struck by Hurricane Michael, resulting in damages at all levels of life and hurricane insured losses of \$6.65 billion dollars.
+Detailed description: Originally, on October 10, 2018 the Florida Panhandle was struck by Hurricane Michael, resulting in damages at all levels of life and hurricane insured losses of \$6.65 billion dollars.
 During and immediately after the storm, communications were off-line and many local government agencies, as well as, local and national first responders were unable to exchange information.
-Emergency operations were confronted with: 1) no satellite communication uplink to allow first responders to respond to the immediate needs and problems of the community, 2) limited geographic information systems mapping and modeling using aerial assets to support the search and rescue efforts by ascertaining the terrain, 3) lack of trained officials with certification and skills to perform land, air and water recognizance missions using drones, 4) lack of data collection, mapping and 3D modeling of essential sites, and 5) loss of valuable time to serve the immediate needs of those residents in critical conditions.
+Emergency operations were confronted with: 1) no satellite communication uplink to allow first responders to respond to the immediate needs and problems of the community, 2) limited geographic information systems mapping and modeling using aerial assets to support the search and rescue efforts by ascertaining the terrain, 3) lack of trained officials with certification and skills to perform land, air and water recognizance missions using drones, 4) lack of data collection, mapping and 3D modeling of essential sites, and 5) loss of valuable time to serve the immediate needs of those residents in critical conditions 6) lack of underwater searching and mapping equipment and trained personnel to aid in the search of casualties.